Functionals in the Clouds: An abstract architecture of serverless Cloud-Native Apps: Microservices

 Since the abstract graphs are abstract compositions of abstract functions, these mechanisms (as higher level abstractions) should be related to abstract functionals, i.e. operations on abstract functions.

-It seems that a calculus of functionals may serve as a high level abstraction for implementing generic management rules for Service Mesh like Istio and others.
-More pro arguments are in Section \ref{TO}.
+Hence, the calculus of functionals can serve as a high level abstraction for implementing these generic mechanisms for large and complex CNApps.
+This problem will be addressed in the subsection \ref{Conclusions}.